 - Multi-selection of the shapes via clicking

-- Multi-selection of the shapes via pressing CTRL key and clicking
+- Multi-selection of the shapes by pressing the Ctrl key and clicking

 Shape Drag and Drop

-When you click on a shape and hold the mouse in the chart area, a shadow of the shape moves along the mouse.
+When you click a shape and hold the mouse in the chart area, a shadow of the shape moves along the mouse.
 When you release the mouse, an event is raised, and then the application can provide an event handler to catch the event and perform tasks as needed, such as moving the shape to a new position.
-You can also drag and drop the shape across different views inside the same Gantt chart or even outside the Gantt chart; it’s also possible to drag-and-drop multiple selected shapes, for more information, you can check the SAPUI5 high light video here.
+You can also drag and drop the shape across different views inside the same Gantt chart or even outside the Gantt chart; it’s also possible to drag-and-drop multiple selected shapes.

 You can select a row the same way as in a tree table, and the corresponding row in the tree table and chart part is highlighted;